 So, however, no, that's the answer.

-Gunel: [00:13:25] Okay, so you said that you were doing some parameter tuning so I will ask if you ever had problems related to hyper parameter tuning.
+Interviewer1: [00:13:25] Okay, so you said that you were doing some parameter tuning so I will ask if you ever had problems related to hyper parameter tuning.

 Interviewee: [00:13:37] Yes, I mean that for instance for a very specific project in which I was using the implementation of Faster R-CNN.
 There are few parameters that need to be tuned based on essentially the size of and the shape, the general ratio of the objects that you want to detect in an image.
 And since at first the very very first thing that I did was just running with the default parameters, but they were actually designed for a data set to where the objects that are detected are a bit different in terms of both sides and shape.
 So the very first time it didn't really..
 I mean it's still worked because it was a relatively easy problem, but there were issues in some cases that I thought could be tracked down to that kind of choice for the hyperparameters.